Cyecize/Java-Web-Server/README.md

 Broccolina and Toyote jar files are placed in a folder where javache will read and execute them upon running.

-Summer MVC is really simple but it does have a templating engine, Path variables, BindingModels and so on.
+Summer MVC is really simple but it does have a templating engine IOC (@Service, @Bean), Path variables, BindingModels and so on.

 Technologies used
 ---------------------